python/pyperformance/doc/usage.rst

     run                 Run benchmarks on the running python show                Display a benchmark file
     compare             Compare two benchmark files
-    list                List benchmarks which run command would run list_groups         List all benchmark groups
+    list                List benchmarks of the running Python list_groups         List benchmark groups of the running Python compile             Compile and install CPython and run benchmarks on installed Python
+    compile_all         Compile and install CPython and run benchmarks on installed Python on all branches and revisions of CONFIG_FILE
-    venv                Actions on the virtual environment
+    upload              Upload JSON results to a Codespeed website venv                Actions on the virtual environment

 Common options